 The AFL-CIO’s annual Dr. Martin Luther King Jr. Holiday Observance honors the life and work of Dr. King.
 This event reinforces the historic bond between the labor and civil rights movements, honors King’s vision that collective action—whether at the voting booth or at the workplace—mobilizes participants to continue their work to make King’s dream a reality.

-Join us in Philadelphia for the labor movement’s celebration of Dr. King and his legacy.
+Join us in San Antonio for the labor movement’s celebration of Dr. King and his legacy.
+Conference Agenda

 Thanks - Your submission was sent!